Meguenani/Thesis/Thesis_Report/README.txt

-These files are for preparing a doctoral thesis at the University of Melbourne.
+These files are for preparing a doctoral thesis at the University of Pierre et Marie Curie (Paris 6).

 The file thesis-master.tex assembles the complete dissertation; this is the file you should compile.